Madison Young: Speaking and guest appearances

 They have been featured on HBO, the History Channel, MTV's Logo, and on Fusion TV with Alicia Menendez.
-During their appearance on Viceland's Slutever, Young spoke on the topic of ecosexuality, a sexual identity and movement.
 Additionally, they discussed gender neutral views on parenting and body positivity on Bravo's Extreme Guide to Parenting.

 Young has been interviewed for HuffPost, xoJane, The Rumpus, Salon, and Curve, and has been written about in The Feminist Porn Book: The Politics of Producing Pleasure and Pornography Feminism: As Powerful as She Wants to Be.
 They have also appeared on Amanda Palmer’s podcast, The Art of Asking Everything.

 Awards

 Personal life

-Young is married to James Mogul, a former adult filmmaker, BDSM educator, and photographer.
-They have two children together.
-Young uses the term "queer" for their sexual orientation, identifies as a nonbinary femme, and uses they and she pronouns.
+Young's partner is James Mogul, a film director for Kink.com.
+Young is non-binary and uses the term queer to describe both their sexuality and gender.